HMS-Kontoret/.github/pull_request_template.md

 # Checklist:

-- [ ] My code follows the style guidelines of this project
+- [ ] My code follows the style guidelines of our organization
 - [ ] I have commented my code, particularly in hard-to-understand areas
+- [ ] I have utilised feature flagging where appropriate
+- [ ] I have created / updated unit tests to verify my changes
+- [ ] I have created or updated relevant documentation